I help you shorten the distance between where you are and where you want to be.

 My objective is to help you reach your goals; your objective should be to focus on the things you must do to get to where you want to be in life.
 After all, we don’t want to waste your money, or my time.

 I’m fascinated with stories of small business and the people behind them.
 I’m not talking about small business as the government defines them–500 or fewer employees.
 I’m talking about the mom and pop shops, the guy who has corner garage, or the family who runs the bakery in town.
+These are the people that keep our local economies going and no one is telling their stories.

 With the Working Life Project, my goal is to capture those “living” stories of America’s entrepreneurs and small business owners.
 I want to learn about their motivations, their worries, their frustrations, their dreams, and their aspirations.
 I hope to find those things that make them tick and share, through words and pictures, their stories on the Working Life Project website.